Opaki railway station: Demise

 A request for the replacement of passenger shelters at Mangamahoe and Newman was made of the Department in June 1966, which, while rejected, led to a wider review of the patronage of other Wairarapa stations, including Opaki.
 A count of passengers using each of the stations under review was made for a month each in 1967 and 1968 after which a report was produced for the Transportation Superintendent that included the following figures.

 The report recommended that passenger services be withdrawn from Opaki.
 Following up on the report, locals were consulted on the proposal including Federated Farmers, Masterton County Council, Eketahuna County Council, and Pahiatua County Council, with no objections raised.
 Further, it was noted that buses served Opaki twice daily in each direction, there were no regular passengers using the station, and that parcels traffic was almost non-existent.
 The department concurred with the recommendation and closed the station to all except goods in wagon lots from Monday 9 June 1969.

 Despite being closed to regular passenger traffic, provision was made for continued use of the station for special trains on race days.
 These trains, run from Wellington to a temporary stopping place south of Opaki station, brought in patrons for race meetings of the Masterton Racing Club at Opaki Racecourse held in May, October, and December of each year.
 After disembarking the passengers, the trains were run empty to Opaki where the loop was used to run the locomotive around the train in preparation for the return journey.

 Use of the station continued to decline and in May 1972 it was recommended that it be closed completely.
-A traffic return for the 12 months ended 31 March 1972 showed that 36 head of cattle and 137 head of sheep were consigned out from the station and 10 ton of fertiliser, 24 ton of grain, and 15 ton of stockfood were received, much of which was destined for the Colville Poultry Farm which had recently closed.
+A traffic return for the 12 months ended 31 March 1972 showed that 36 head of cattle and 137 head of sheep were consigned out from the station and 10 ton of fertiliser, 24 ton of grain, and 15 ton of stock food were received, much of which was destined for the Colville Poultry Farm which had recently closed.
 Federated Farmers was consulted on the proposal and agreed that there was insufficient use of the station to justify its retention.
 The proposal was approved on 7 September 1972 and, in line with recommendations, instructions were issued for the sale and removal of the stockyards and the recovery of railway equipment from the site after the station closed on the 25th of that month.
 The General Manager was advised on 15 February 1973 that the stockyards had been removed.